f2brossi/jboss7-standalone-vagrant/README.md

 ========================

-instanciation with vagrant plugin openstack
+1. Instanciation with vagrant plugin openstack

-provisionning with ansible
+2. Provisionning with ansible

-deployment with ansible ( to come)
+3. war deployment with ansible (to come)